-Forget the previous Rocket III’s cumbersome bulk, heavy-handed handling and basic running gear; the new Rocket 3’s chassis is totally different.
+Forget the previous Triumph Rocket III’s cumbersome bulk, heavy-handed handling, basic running gear and Romanesque name badge: the new Rocket 3’s chassis is totally different.
 A cast aluminium spine frame replaces the old twin steel tubes, helping contribute to an incredible 40kg saving over the previous bike, while steering geometry is sharper and the wheelbase is shorter.

 As a result the Rocket now has a proper appetite for corners the old bike couldn’t dream of.
 Turn-in is easy, holding a line mid-corner needs little inside bar pressure, and flick-flacking from full-lean left to right (and still ending up where you intended) is absurdly accurate for a bike with a fuelled weight north of 320kg.

 Suspension is by Showa, with 47mm adjustable upside-down forks up front, and an adjustable monoshock monitoring the shaft drive.
 No electronic adjustment though – the clickers are all manual.